 After fifty minutes, the band needs a break.
 Punch is set up by the door to the music room.
 Unlike high school, the drinks were not spiked.
-A crowd surrounded Grant and his posse, as he takes out a fresh spliff.
+A crowd surrounds Grant and his posse, as he takes out a fresh spliff.
 I direct him and his new followers to the garage.

 “Back of the bus, again,” he complains.

 It’s getting late.
-False Gods need to go on by 11:20 in order to finish right at midnight, with Michael & Jenna’s love duet.
+False Gods needs to go on by 11:20 in order to finish exactly at midnight, with Michael & Jenna’s love duet.
 I don’t want to rush the Out-Crowd’s dance party, but I have to rescue them from the clutches of Grant’s pot den in the garage.
 I’m standing with Jake and see Mom Watt standing by herself.
 We cross the lawn and I introduce Jake.

 “Remind you of another party here?”
 I ask her about the time it was Stu debut.

 “My youngest was no longer a little kid.”

 “I’m away at college.
 But recently I’m in Hollywood doing work/study on a movie.
 This is Jake.
 We work together.
 He’s a composer.”